gitlabhq/gitlab-ci/README.md

 ### How to add a new project to GitLab CI

-1) Log in the GitLab CI web interface
+1. Log in the GitLab CI web interface
-2) Press the 'Sync now' button
+2. Press the 'Sync now' button
-3) Select your project with the 'Add' button
+3. Select your project with the 'Add' button
-4) Go the the Integration page and do the 'Complete (as service)' steps
+4. Go the the Integration page and do the 'Complete (as service)' steps
-5) Go to the settings page to add a build script (see below for an example)
+5. Go to the settings page to add a build script (see below for an example)
-6) Push a new commit to the project
+6. Push a new commit to the project
-7) If the build fails then adjust the build script and press the 'Retry' button on the build page
+7. If the build fails then adjust the build script and press the 'Retry' button on the build page
-8) If the build is green you are done, all new commits will be tested and you see the status of merge requests builds within GitLab
+8. If the build is green you are done, all new commits will be tested and you see the status of merge requests builds within GitLab

-For your information, the runner runs the line below and then runs the commands in your build script:
+For your information, the runner runs the line below before it runs the commands in your build script:

     cd /gitlab-ci-runner/tmp/builds && git clone git@gitlab_server_fqdn:group/project.git project-1 && cd project-1 && git checkout master